vijaysharm/ehyo-android/README.md

 + Make all core models package protected
 ++ Document public API

-+ Finish the maven search library command
++ Finish the dependency command
-++ Should it be renamed to dependency, providing a search, add, remove capability?
+++ Providing a search, add, remove capability?
 ++ Clean up add / remove
 ++ Support adding libraries directly from command line (i.e. no searching, just raw text)

-+ Finish the manifest-permission command
-++ It should support an optional remove argument, which should display the list of existing permissions to remove

-+ Finish Template command
++ Finish template command
 ++ Should support applying a template to a sourceset without a manifest
 +++ Need to support a non-existent manifest (as an empty file) ++ Prompt user to fill in fields (without resorting to default values) ++ Support adding build variables in the freemaker template (minApiLevel, build version, etc...)
 ++ Support loading templates from disk or remote (and not just ones from the packaged JAR)

-+ Write integration tests for templates
++ Write integration tests
+++ for templates
+++ for entire application

 + Unit test existing commands